Meet Rachel Lawrence 👋🏻

 Food: ice cream (there’s nothing a little bit of ice cream can’t fix)

-Flower: red poppies, like the ones that grow wild in France
+Flower: red poppies, like the ones that grow wild in ditches in Europe

 Feminist: bell hooks aka Gloria Jean Watkins